6 Cybersecurity Threats SMBs Must Keep on Their Radar

 Once again, having strong and unique passwords across devices and routinely changing them is imperative.
 Companies should also closely monitor device and network settings and amend them as needed to decrease the chances of an IoT attack.
 Other IoT security tips include:

-- Change default router settings
+- Change default nickname settings on voice assistants

 - Keep software and firmware up to date

-Since many small employers don’t have in-house IT teams, they often turn to external providers to create these plans and provide appropriate training and resources on improving security.
+Since many small employers don’t have in-house IT teams, they often turn to external providers to create help these plans and provide appropriate training and resources on improving security.

 ExtensisHR also offers cyber liability insurance, which covers expenses to defend against damages resulting from liability to a third party or regulator from a failure in an SMB’s security, data breach, or privacy violation.
 This insurance covers costs including but not limited to replacing permanently impacted computer systems, restoration of digital assets, breach response, cyber extortion, business interruption, and extra expenses.